alexcopy/PondNote/README.md

 ## Building for production

-To optimize the PondNotes application for production, run:
+To optimize the pondNotes application for production, run:

     ./mvnw -Pprod clean package